 When it coomes to food, there are many options to choose from on campus.
 St. Cloud and its surrounding cities boast numerous ethnic grocery stores and restaurants from Mexican, Somali, Chinese and Thai to Vietnamese, Nepalese, Japanese, and Indian.

-All SCSU students can ride the St. Cloud city buses FREE within the city with a SCSU student ID.
+Students ride St. Cloud Metro buses free with an SCSU student ID.

-SCSU's Public Safety Department is open 24 hours a day in order to respond to all safety, security, or medical requests.
+Public Safety Department responds 24 hours a day to campus safety, security and medical requests.